melentye/andrey-melentyev.com/src/2017-09-12_my-ml-learning-path.md

 Title: My ML learning path
 Modified: 2017-09-16 11:21
 Tags: machine learning, education
-Summary: A story on how I learned myself some machine learning and an advice to fellow engineers
+Summary: A story on how I learned myself some machine learning and an advice to fellow engineers.

 My colleague, [Mariana Bocoi](https://twitter.com/MarianaBocoi) was so kind as to invite me to the dry-run of her presentation on _Machine Learning for the masses_ where she speaks about her experience getting to know machine learning,